 1 Introduction

 Rapporteur Group on Industry Engagement, Metrics (RG-IEM) was established by TSAG in December 2022.
-The RG-IEM terms of reference are reproduced in Annex A. TSAG appointed a Rapporteur, Mr Glenn PARSONS (Ericsson, Canada) and two Associate Rapporteurs, Mr Arnaud TADDEI (Broadcom, United States, Associate Rapporteur on emerging technologies), and Mr Noah LUO (Huawei Technologies, China, Associate Rapporteur on metrics).
+The RG-IEM terms of reference are reproduced in Annex A. TSAG appointed a Rapporteur, Mr Glenn PARSONS (Ericsson, Canada) and two Associate Rapporteurs, Mr Arnaud TADDEI (Broadcom Europe Ltd. (United Kingdom), Associate Rapporteur on emerging technologies), and Mr Noah LUO (Huawei Technologies, China, Associate Rapporteur on metrics).

 RG-IEM held three electronic meetings in the February 2024 to June 2024 period.
 One scheduled meeting was cancelled in the absence of contributions.
 Meeting statistics and links to the respective meeting reports are available in Annex B.